 Ever thought of pairing Mexican-inspired tapas with traditional Japanese cuisine?
 Well Coffee Pot has done just this, and it seems to be working.
 Set in an uber-cool, collective space, this is the type of place you don’t want to leave in a hurry.
 But it’s not just the sushi and tacos you should be coming in for, their cocktail menu is great and the ambiance is just what you need for a night out in Trastevere.

 With a catchy Roman name that translates to “ What did you come here for?”, this tiny pub is always brimming with excellent beer, and people.
 Located in the middle of the Trastevere neighborhood, Ma che siete venuti a fa offers 16 different beers on tap, and continuously changes its selection to welcome new flavours.
 So if you didn’t know the answer before to why you should go, now you do: beer!

 Via Cardinale Merry del Val, 14

-Step inside Live Alcazar – Trastevere’s historic movie theatre transformed into an all-new concept merging theatre, art, live music, stand-up comedy, performances and an original movie cinema.
+Step inside Live Alcazar – Trastevere’s historic movie theatre transformed into an all-new concept merging enterteinment and live music.
 Indulge in aperitivos and after-dinner drinks till the after-hours accompanied by live music!
 The cocktail selection is broad, with bartenders mixing and shaking cocktails of all kinds, from classic to mixology.
-Definitely try their artisan ginger beer or their vento gelido – a green tea flavoured drink whose name derives from the herbs of their trusted herbalist.

 Via Di Ponte Sisto, 67